-If they are summoned by the Chairman of the Committee, other directors who are not members of the Committee, and managers whose reports are necessary or advisable for the work of the Committee, may attend the meetings in an advisory capacity but without the right to vote.
+If they are summoned by the Chairman of the Committee, other directors who are not members of the Committee, and managers whose reports are necessary or advisable English translation for information purposes only.
+In case of discrepancies between the Spanish original and the English translation, the Spanish version shall prevail for the work of the Committee, may attend the meetings in an advisory capacity but without the right to vote.